flax-lang/flax/issues.md

 ### CHANGELOG (FIXED / IMPLEMENTED THINGS)

+`(1be1271)`
+- fix emitting `bool` in IR that was never caught because we never had a function taking `bool` args, thus we never mangled it.
+- add class constructors; all arguments must be named, and can only call declared init functions.

 `(c6a204a)`
 - add order-independent type usage, a-la functions.
 This allows `A` to refer to `B` and `A` to simultaneously refer to `B`.
 - fix detection (rather add it) of recursive definitions, eg. `struct A { var x: A }`, or `struct A { var x: B }; struct B { var x: A }`